-The Twenty Precepts Translated
+The Twenty Precepts translated

 Friday found me in a book store wandering around in the sports section.
-There on the shelf, stuck between a bunch of larger books with colourful pictures and glossy pages, was a small book with a brightly coloured jacket.
+There on the shelf stuck between a bunch of larger books with colourful pictures, and glossy pages, was a small book with a brightly coloured jacket.
 Since I had learnt long ago that good things often come in small packages I picked it up.

 I was not disappointed.

 The book is entitled, "The Twenty Guiding Principles of Karate" and it contains a series of short commentaries written by Genwa Nakasone in 1938.
 The commentaries are on each one of Master Funakoshi's twenty precepts of karate.
-Master Funakoshi personally read all of the commentaries and approved each of them.
+Master Funakoshi personally read all of the commentaries, and approved each of them.
 By adding a more detailed explanation to what Master Funakoshi meant by each of his precepts, the book clarifies many of the precepts that up until now had been left open to various interpretations.

 What is contained in the first few pages alone is well worth the price of admission.